Installing Ubuntu Linux in VirtualBox on top of Windows, Mac, or another Linux system

 There are many ways to get started if you'd like to experiment with Linux.
 In this article I'm going to explain one using VirtualBox on top of an MS Windows or Mac OSX system.
 It could also be used on top of an already existing Linux installation.
 For experimentation it might be better to use this than the Operating System you already have on your computer.

 It could also run on Solaris, but who has Solaris on their notebook or desktop computer.

 This method is not the simplest, but it will make it easier to understand the system and other options (e.g. Vagrant uses this process behind the scenes.

 The installation and all the setup can take 1-2 hours.
 Much shorter when you do it for a second time.

 What is Linux, what is Ubuntu

 A very quick recap: On one hand Linux officially refers to the "Linux kernel" which is the core of what makes a computer work for you.
-On the other hand most people use the word "Linux" to describe a "Linux Distribution" that includes 10s of thousands of programs, including the Linux kernerl.
-A "distribution" is like a package in which some team collected many useful software.
-Editors, games, databases, web servers, etc. and of course the kernel.
+On the other hand most people use the word "Linux" to describe a "Linux Distribution" that includes 10s of thousands of programs, including the Linux kernel.
+A "distribution" is a package in which some team has collected much useful software: editors, games, databases, web servers, etc. along with of course the kernel.